whitneyburton/portfolios/README.markdown

 *PD deliverables should be submitted via email to Meg at [mstewart@turing.io](mail:to)*
   * Synopsis of six cold outreach emails sent.
 [Use these guidelines for your synopsis](https://github.com/turingschool/professional_skills/blob/master/module_four/outreach_deliverable_guidelines.md)
   * Documentation of participation in actual interview or practice interview

 * Community:
   * Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community
   * A recap of reflections from Gear Up

- Complete and document 2 of the following:
-  * Lead or co-lead a Friday Spike
-  * Deliver any session at a meetup or conference
-  * Pair three or more times with students in lower modules
-  * Contribute in a meaningful way to project of a student/team not in your module

 ## Submission Guidelines

 A pull request with your submission must be made at least 12 hours before your